shermanhuman/perfectputty/README.md

 Inconsolata is very nice, but at 12 pts I noticed some thin lines and scraggly rendering.
 It's also missing the ANSI line drawing and ANSI art glyphs used in some linux console utilities.

-If you really want to us it I've included 'inconsolata-fallback.reg' to attempt to set the 'Consolas' font as a fallback to 'Inconsolata'.
+If you really want to use it I've included 'inconsolata-fallback.reg' to attempt to set the 'Consolas' font as a fallback to 'Inconsolata'.
 The procedure [is described here](https://msdn.microsoft.com/en-US/globalization/mt662331), and consists of editing the registry key:

     HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\FontLink\SystemLink